June 30, 2024 flowers that attract butterflies to your garden

 Care Tips

-Deadhead spent flowers to prolong blooming.
-Asters can benefit from being divided every few years to maintain plant health.
+Deadhead the flowers to help with blooming.
+Asters can benefit from being divided every few years to maintain their health.
+They also shouldn’t be planted with plants that will clash with them.